 Generated Factories

-Nette DI can automatically generate factory code based on the interface, which saves you from writing code.
+Nette DI can automatically generate factory code based on interfaces, saving you from writing code.

-A factory is a class that creates and configures objects.
-It therefore passes their dependencies to them as well.
-Please do not confuse with the factory method design pattern, which describes a specific way of using factories and is not related to this topic.
+A factory is a class that is responsible for creating objects and passing their dependencies.
+Please do not confuse this with the factory method design pattern, which describes a specific way of using factories and is unrelated to this topic.

 We have shown what such a factory looks like in the introductory chapter: